elic4vet/product-preview/README.md

 ### What I learned

-The main challenge and the main focus of the app was the resposiveness of the app.
-I used media queries to make the app responsive.
-I also used flexbox and grid to make the app responsive.
-I also used the mobile first approach to make the app responsive.
-Lastly, i fixed a bug that was causing the app to be unresponsive for the tablet / ipad sizes.
-I fixed the bug by using the order property in css.
+The main focus of the app was the responsiveness of the app.
+I used media queries, flexbox and grid to make the app responsive.
+I also used the mobile-first approach to make the app adapt well to smaller screen sizes Lastly, i fixed a issue with the screen size of the tablet / ipads.
+I fixed this issue by using the order property in css.

 To see how you can add code snippets, see below: